 Don’t be shy!
 Everyone in an onsen is naked and no one cares.
 You may not wear a bathing suit in an onsen and some traditional onsens even ban tattoos, due to Yakuza, so check accordingly if you have tattoos.
 Onsens are separated by sex and you are required to wash your body before entering.
-Watch some YouTube videos before visiting if you are concerned, or check our my detailed how-to guide.
+Watch some YouTube videos before visiting if you are concerned, or check out my detailed how-to guide.

 Day Trip to Otaru

 One of the main complaints I find that I hear about Niseko is that it isn’t very Japanese.
-Niseko is an international ski resort, and with that comes international hotel chains, restaurants, bars, and everything in between.
-While it makes traveling in Japan a bit easier for first-time guests I actually find that it’s the only place I’ve ever been in Japan that doesn’t feel like Japan.
+Niseko is an international ski resort, and with that comes international hotel chains, restaurants, bars, young Australian workers, and everything in between.
+While it makes traveling in Japan a bit easier for first-time guests I actually find that it’s the only place I’ve ever been in Japan that doesn’t actually feel like Japan.

 To get back into real Japan in under an hour I highly recommend heading to the seaside town of Otaru.
 Otaru is a port city in Hokkaido, world-renowned for its fresh seafood and Japanese desserts.
 It’s worth a day trip here just to check out the beautiful canal, and then I guarantee you’ll end up staying even longer walking around eating all the delicious (and budget friendly compared to Niseko) Japanese food you can.

 Otaru is easily reached via train from the JR Kutchan station (just 10 minutes outside of Niseko Hirafu).